elrypto/0x-hack/README.md

 0x-hack Demo "echo" can be run from https://powerful-plateau-28520.herokuapp.com/ (Febuary 2019)

-0. Ensure that your Ethereum address (!!!link) and Meta mask is setup (!!!link).
+0a.
+Ensure that your Ethereum address (!!!link)
+0b. and Meta mask is setup (!!!link).
+0c.
 This demo has only been tested on Kovan (!!!link).
+0d.
 You will need to have tokens unlocked for Ox, see the sandbox (!!!link).
+0e.
+Suggest you use Chrome browser (!!!link)
 1. Go to the main page
 2. Click follow for the first card (name)
 3. On the follow page, click purchase